Learnware-LAMDA/Learnware/docs/components/spec.rst

 Then, it is saved to file "cifar10.json" using ``spec.save``.

 In many cases, it is difficult to construct Image Specification on the full dataset.
-By randomly sampling a subset of the dataset, we can construct Image Specification based on it efficiently, with a strong enough statistical description of the full dataset.
+By randomly sampling a subset of the dataset, we can efficiently construct Image Specification based on it, with a strong enough statistical description of the full dataset.

 .. tip::
    Typically, sampling 3,000 to 10,000 images is sufficient to generate the Image Specification.